strongbrewio/strongbrewio.github.io/_posts/2018-04-25-combine-latest-glitch.md

 cover: 'assets/images/cover/cover4.jpg'
 ---

-The `combineLatest` operator is probably one of my favorite operators, that I believe everyone should know.
+The `combineLatest` operator is probably one of my favorite ones, that I believe everyone should know.
 You should never try to learn all of them but `combineLatest`, to me, is definitely one of those ~15 you should probably understand.

 **Note:** If you are unfamiliar with this operator, I suggest you check it out immediately <a href="http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#static-method-combineLatest" target="_blank">here</a>.

 Even though it is one of the most well known operators, it can potentially introduce some weird behaviour.
-Let's try and find the weird behaviour.
+Let's try and find the weird behaviour and see how we can fix it.

 ## Identifying the problem